Economy articles

 What is the gross domestic product (GDP) in the US?

-About $24T in Q3 2025.
-Gross domestic product (GDP) measures the value of goods and services a country or state produces — it’s the sum of consumer spending, business investment, government spending, and net exports.
+The gross domestic product (GDP) was $24.2 trillion in Q1 2026.
+GDP measures the value of goods and services a country or state produces — it’s the sum of consumer spending, business investment, government spending, and net exports.
 It is often used to quantify the size of its economy.
-The $24T is the “real GDP,” which is adjusted to account for inflation to make it easier to compare the size of an economy over time.
+The $24.2 trillion is the “real GDP,” which is adjusted to account for inflation to make it easier to compare the size of an economy over time.

 What does the Occupational Safety and Health Administration (OSHA) do?